NVIDIA/cuda-quantum/docs/sphinx/using/examples/quantum_operations.rst

 .. math::  CNOT \equiv \begin{bmatrix} 1 & 0 & 0 & 0 \\ 0 & 1 & 0 & 0 \\ 0 & 0 & 0 & 1 \\ 0 & 0 & 1 & 0 \end{bmatrix}

-To conserve probabilites and preserve the normalization condition, quantum gates must obey unitarity and one can check that :math:`CNOT^\dagger CNOT = \mathbb{I}`
+To conserve probability and preserve the normalization condition, quantum gates must obey unitarity and one can check that :math:`CNOT^\dagger CNOT = \mathbb{I}`